EmanueleGhelfi/semantic-segmentation/README.md

 ```
 python generate_dataset.py
 ```
 This should save the rgb images, the depth images and associated labels inside the folder `dataset`.
+The script moves randomly the camera inside a predefined range and takes photos.
+A check is added in order to not take empty photos.

+Example of obtained image with the corresponding label:

 ## Step 2: Tfrecord conversion